cgwire/kitsu/docs/getting-started-production/README.md

 ## The timesheets

-As production you can use the main menu to check the timesheets.
+As Studio Manager, you can use the main menu to check the timesheets.

 Open the main menu with the ![main button](../img/getting-started/main_button.png) button.